peppedilillo/misfits/README.md

 ### Usage

-From the terminal, type `misfits path_to_file.fits` or `misfits .`.
+From the terminal, run `misfits path_to_file.fits`, `misfits .`, or simply `misfits`.

-The latter will open a prompt to choose a fits file from your current directory.
+### Contributing

+Found a bug?
+Want a feature?
+Open an issue, a PR, or post in the discussion section of this repo.